 Inefficiencies

 While rehosting may move a legacy application to the cloud faster, it may take longer to optimize the older technology.
 Some apps may also be unable to leverage cloud computing resources.
 Since legacy applications are not cloud-native, it may be challenging to run them efficiently.
-Other modernization methods, such as refactoring or rearchitecting, can deliver a more cloud-native application.
+Other application modernization methods, such as refactoring or rearchitecting, can deliver a more cloud-native application.

 Cost